The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?

 And don't forget to check out the full Hotel Hell open and closed list.

-9 thoughts on “The Roosevelt Inn Hotel Hell Update – Open or Closed in 2022?”
+21 thoughts on “The Roosevelt Inn Hotel Hell Update – Still Open in 2023?”

 All comments are the sole opinion of the commenter and are not endorsed by RealityTVUpdates.